aksel-blaise/gahaganmorph2/analysis/gahagan14c.md

 ### Calibration and plots for the dates from the Baker site

-Three dates (D-AMS 035170, D-AMS 035169, D-AMS 035290) were reported from Features 119 and 134, respectively.
-More information about these dates can be found in the text, and in those works cited in the text of the article.
+Three dates (D-AMS 035170, D-AMS 035169, D-AMS 035290) were reported from the Baker site.
+More information about these dates can be found in the text, and those works cited within the text of the manuscript.

 ``` r
 bkr<-data.frame(bp=c(667,648,624),